Days after participating in vaccine trial, man dies in Bhopal | Health

 ''After Marawi's death on December 21, we informed theDrug Controller General of India and Bharat Biotech, which isthe producer and sponsor of the trial,'' Dr Kapur said.

-''All protocols were followed and Marawi's consent wastaken before allowing him to participate in the trial,'' heclaimed.
+''All protocols were followed and Marawi's consent wastaken before allowing him to participate,'' he claimed.

-''It (the vial containing the liquid for trial)comescovered and coded.
-During the trial, 50 per cent peopleget the actual injection while the rest are given saline,'' hesaid.
+''It (the vaccine vial) comes covered and coded.
+Duringthe trial, 50 per cent people get the actual injection whilethe rest are given saline,'' he said.

 Rachana Dhingra, a Bhopal-based social activist,claimed neither Marawi's consent was taken for participationin the clinical trial nor he was given any proof of hisparticipation in the exercise.